Low Tide Calm App: Free ADHD Nervous System Tools

 The Low Tide Calm app was built differently, by someone who gets it.

-On your phone, you can even save it to your home screen so it opens like a regular app with one tap.
-Just open the link, tap the share button or the three dots in your browser, and choose "Add to Home Screen."
+On the web version, you can save it to your home screen with one tap so it opens like a regular app.
+Just open the link in your phone browser, tap the share button or the three dots, and choose "Add to Home Screen."
 That is it.

 Everything you do in the app stays on your device.
 Nothing is ever sent to a server.
 Nothing is tracked.
 There are no ads.
 It also works offline once you have opened it once, so you are not left stranded when your signal drops.